sudiddo/pixel-8-labs/README.md

 **Notes**:

-- Go usage is optional, you can clear the backend folder and start a new setup if you want to use a different language.
+- Go usage is optional, you can create your own backend implementation in the backend folder.
 - Frontend must be using React and the existing setup that we have in the [frontend](./frontend/) folder.
 - Tailwind usage is optional, please feel free to use any CSS libraries / frameworks.